netanelf/greenhouse_controller/README.md

 An edge-based IoT monitoring and irrigation control system designed for long-term autonomous operation.
 The system integrates custom hardware (Raspberry Pi HAT), environmental sensors, actuator control (relays/SSR), event-driven automation logic, and a web-based monitoring interface built with Django.
-Deployed in real-world conditions and operated continuously for multiple years.
+Deployed in real-world conditions and operated continuously for multiple years, supporting unattended autonomous operation.

 ## Introduction

-Greenhouse Controller is a self-contained monitoring and irrigation control system for long-term autonomous operation in a home environment.
-It includes a web interface for viewing state and setting up the system
+This project was developed to explore the design of reliable edge-based automation systems combining custom hardware, embedded software, and a full-stack web interface.
+The system was deployed in a real greenhouse environment and operated continuously over multiple growing seasons.

 ## System Architecture